MSREnable/SightSign/robot/readme.md

 * `CMIN`/`CMAX` - Combined (simple sum of A + B) limits

 The `setJoint(...)` API does not handle self-collision at all.
-However, the `setJoints(...)` API constrains values to stay within joint limits; first within individual joint limits and then within the combined A/B limits.
+However, the `setJoints(...)` API constrains values to stay within joint limits; first within individual limits and then within the combined A/B limits.

 The `getJoint(...)` and `getJoints(...)` APIs return the current servo values.
 If servos are unattached then the arm is free to be manually moved and these APIs report the current actual position.